indieSoftware/INSpriteKit/README.md

 [![CocoaDocs](http://cocoapod-badges.herokuapp.com/v/INSpriteKit/badge.png)](http://cocoadocs.org/docsets/INSpriteKit)

 INSpriteKit adds some functionality to use with Sprite Kit.
-This library is designed prior for iOS, but may also be used with OS X. In the later case mouse events are interpreted as touches.
+This library is designed prior for iOS, but may also be used with OS X. In the later case mouse events (especially left mouse button clicks) are interpreted as touches.

-The library consists of
+## Features

 ### Math functions
 - Different vector calculation methods for CGPoint and methods to convert.